ankitkpandey1/uringcore/ARCHITECTURE.md

 - **Sovereign State Machine**: Each FD operates independently with its own buffer queue and inflight count.
 This design isolates failures and enables fine-grained resource management.

-- **Generation Validation**: State operations validate the current generation ID, rejecting operations from stale (pre-fork) contexts.
+- **Generation Validation**: State operations validate the current generation ID, rejecting operations from stale (pre-fork) contexts. `generation_id` must be validated on every CQE, every buffer return, and before any Python callback; mismatches are dropped and logged.

+**Per-FD FIFO Invariant:** Data is delivered to Python in strict per-FD FIFO order.
+Partial-consumption uses `pending_offset` to preserve ordering across buffer boundaries.

 ---